LG125YT/Hummus.py/README.md

 ## Arguments

 There are 2 ways to have arguments in a Hummus.py command:
-1. Add custom optional arguments to your function
+1. Add extra arguments to your function
 2. Use `.split(" ")` to split words in a command into different items on a list

 Custom arguments in a function will function differently than using `.split(" ")`.
 The argument system looks for quotation marks in a message, and if there is text within quotation marks, no matter if there are spaces, the entire text (within the quotations!) will be considered as a **single** argument.
 This allows for easier usage of commands like `!nickname` where you can specify a nickname with spaces, as long as the nickname is within quotation marks.

 Quotation marks are not necessary for arguments with no spaces!

-## Installation

-You can do `pip install hummus2016.py` to install Hummus.py as a package, or you can import it manually by downloading the files at [the GitLab repository](https://gitlab.com/lg125yt/hummus.py)

 ## Usage